Wanderingtech/Quiz-Me-JavaScript-Fun/README.md

 ## Future Improvements

-In need of a lot of styling.
-Also creating the high score component.
+I would like to continue styling and create the high score component.
+So that when the user clicks high score it displays a list of high scores.